raveenita/javascript-expert/README.md

 ## Reflect

 Intercept the behavior of objects and change its behavior.
 It's a way to manipulate the object without changing the object itself.

+## Observer Pattern

+Allow us to add a list of observers to entities and notify them about any changes.

+## Regex

+- `\`: literal search
+- `?`: delimiter for optional characters
+- `\d{3}`: get 3 sequential digits
+- `^`: get only the beginning of the string
+- `[.-]`: get only the characters . or -
+- `\w`: get only the first character
+- `\w+`: get all the characters until the end of the string

+## Anti patterns

+Are solutions not recommended to solve a problem.
+Are commonly used but are not good practices.

+## Design patterns

+General and reusable solutions applied to common problems in software design.
+It's a description, blueprint or template to solve a problem using good practices.

+They show the interaction between objects and classes, and the responsibility of each one.

+## DRY

+Don't Repeat Yourself.
+It's a principle that aims to reduce repetition in code, avoiding redundancy and making the code easier to maintain.

+## KISS

+Keep It Simple, Stupid.
+It's a principle that aims to keep the code simple and easy to understand.

+## YAGI

+You Aren't Gonna Need It.
+It's a principle that aims to avoid adding features that are not necessary at the moment.

+## SOLID

+### Single Responsibility Principle

+A class should have only one reason to change.
+It means that a class should have only one responsibility.

+### Open/Closed Principle

+A class should be open for extension but closed for modification.
+It means that we should be able to extend a class's behavior without modifying it.

+### Liskov Substitution Principle

+We should be able to replace a parent class with a child class without affecting the program's behavior.

+### Interface Segregation Principle

+A class should not be forced to implement interfaces it doesn't use.
+It means that we should create specific interfaces for each class.

+### Dependency Inversion Principle

+We should depend on abstractions, not implementations.

+## Design patterns

+### Factory

+They abstract the object creation process and avoid repeating the same code to create objects.
+It will return the final stance of the object.

+### N-tiers

+It's a design pattern that separates the application into different layers and each layer has a specific responsibility.
+It's useful to make the code more organized and easier to maintain.

+### Repository

+It's a design pattern that abstracts the data access layer and provides a way to access the data.
+It's useful to separate the data access logic from the business logic

+### Service or business

+It's a design pattern that abstracts the business logic.
+It's useful to separate the business logic from the data access logic.